Charles Henry Smyth Jr.: Research

 Smyth's research was in the subfields of petrology, chemical geology, and economic geology.
 When he began his research most American geologists who used chemistry were mineralogists, volcanologists, or specialists in ore.
 Smyth was a pioneer in chemical petrology, applying chemistry to ordinary rocks, in the United States.

 In his dissertation he argued that the iron ore near Clinton was a primary sediment; at the time the deposits were believed to be secondary nodules formed by replacement of primary limestone.
 His Princeton graduate student Hayes proved a similar result about the iron ores of his native Wabana, Newfoundland and Labrador.
 In 1919, Smyth showed that a green mineral in the Clinton ores was chamosite and also a primary sediment.

-Smyth, Kemp, and Cushing's field work in the Adirondacks yielded detailed geologic maps of the challenging region.
+Smyth, Kemp, and Cushing's field work in the Adirondacks yielded detailed geological maps of the challenging region.
 Smyth described the nature and origins of the area's rocks and mineral deposits.
 His conclusions were still largely accepted at the time of his death in 1937.

 His two best known contributions were his work on the Clinton iron ore and a 1927 monograph about the origins of alkaline igneous rocks.